bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Introduction

-The **BitcoinDevkit**'s **React Native** library, bdk-rn enables building bitcoin applications for Android and iOS mobile platforms.
-Using bdk-rn does not require knowledge of the underlying bitcoin or BDK API, and using bdk-rn is similar to using any other RN module.
+`bdk-rn` is the **Bitcoin Dev kit**'s **React Native** library which enables building bitcoin applications for Android and iOS mobile platforms.
+Using bdk-rn does not require knowledge of the underlying bitcoin or BDK API.
+Using `bdk-rn` is similar to using any other RN module.
+Just do `yarn add bdk-rn` and you are ready to code!
+This is the first tutorial on how to use bdk-rn, more coming soon, make sure to [follow](https://twitter.com/BitcoinZavior?ref_src=twsrc%5Etfw) to be notified of new ones.
+In case you missed it, there is a recorded bdk-rn focused Twitch Livestream available on the [Bitcoin Developers](https://www.youtube.com/watch?v=gMpWA875go4) YouTube channel which covers most of this article, make sure to [subscribe](https://www.youtube.com/channel/UCUq_ZdezVWKPvkWRicAYxLA/videos) for more.

-In this tutorial, we will explore bdk-rn usage and the API it provides.
+In this tutorial, we will explore `bdk-rn` ousage and the API it provides.
 This guide will walk through the development process and code for making a bitcoin application.
 The bitcoin application we create will be a non-custodial HD Wallet.
 The application will have the functionality to create a new wallet or restore from a known mnemonic seed phrase.
-The application will also be able to interact with the bitcoin network to sync UTXOs from new blocks and broadcast transactions.
+This application will also be able to interact with the bitcoin network to sync UTXOs from new blocks and broadcast transactions.

-The tutorial will focus on bitcoin and bdk-rn concepts and API.
-So it will gloss over react native related aspects.
-The code for this tutorial is available on GitHub at https://github.com/LtbLightning/AwesomeBitcoinApp
+The tutorial will focus on bitcoin and `bdk-rn` concepts and API.
+So it will gloss over React Native aspects.
+The code for this tutorial is available on the [LtbLightning GitHub](https://github.com/LtbLightning/BdkRnQuickStart)

 <img src="./exploring_bdk_rn/bdk_rn_complete_app.png" alt="BDK RN Quick Start" style="display: block; margin: 0 auto; zoom: 50%;" />